sebasvila/fif/content/posts/make-reglus-bushes/index.en.md

 slug: reglus-bushings
 coverImage: hard-turning-2.jpg
 tags:
-- reglus
+  - tools.metalworking
-- tech.turning
+  - technology.turning
-categories:
+categories: []
-- projects
 keywords:
   - Reglus
   - O2 steel
   - hard-turning
   - PCBN
   - Polycristaline Boron Nitride
 draft: false
 ---
 Because of reasons, I needed to cross drill some shafts with some weird diameters.
 I own an old imperial Reglus drilling jig but I didn't have the required bushings.
 I decided to make some of them.
 This